 Say Cheese! | Dentist in Wayne

 It has long been known that dairy products contain high amounts of calcium, which is important for developing and maintaining strong teeth and bones.
 However, not all dairy works in the same ways.
-Did you know that a recent study found by our 68787 dentist has found that cheese can actually help protect teeth against cavities?
+Did you know that a recent study has found that cheese can actually help protect teeth against cavities?

 How does cheese prevent cavities?